uniquid/developer-wiki/architecture.md

 BIP32
 ---
 The addresses generation is based on [BIP32 Standard](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki). <br>
 Starting from a **Seed** the system will generate keys in a deterministic way.
-However, from the outside, allthe  keys will be unrelated from each other.<br>
+However, from the outside, all the  keys will be unrelated from each other.<br>
 This Seed is generated at the first run of the Entity and is based on a strong **RNG**.<br>
-This is also the reason why the Seed could be cosindered the **Identity of the Entity**.
+This is also the reason why the Seed could be considered the **Identity of the Entity**.

 Below is reported how the BIP32's hierarchy is used inside the Uniquid Framework.

 * **m/44'/0'** Path for the **XPub** exported in Imprinting phase.
-* **m/44'/0'/0/0** is the point from where start the hierarchy dedicated to the Provider
+* **m/44'/0'/0/0** is the point from where starts the hierarchy dedicated to the Provider
 * **m/44'/0'/0/0/0** constant 0 is used for external chain: addresses that are meant to be visible outside of the wallet (e.g. for receiving payments)
 * **m/44'/0'/0/0/1** constant 1 is used for internal chain: addresses which are not meant to be visible outside of the wallet and is used for return transaction change
 * **m/44'/0'/0/0/0/0** is the address where is payed the **first charge** (Imprinting).
 Is also the address for the **first contract like Provider** with change address set on **m/44'/0'/0/0/1/0**.